CFGer/frontend-curriculum/02_CSS/lesson/README.md

 * Understand some basic styling features
 * Have a brief introduction to display and position

+---

 ## Intro

-* What is CSS?
+### What is CSS?

+CSS (Cascading Style Sheets) is used to style and layout web pages — for example, to alter the font, colour, size and spacing of your content, split it into multiple columns, or add animations and other decorative features

-* How does it work?
+### How does it work?

 CSS is written and imported in one of 3 ways: